CYLaiMDPhD/PH_Employee_Retirement_Analysis/README.md

 - *Use of basic functions such as joins, groupby, order, count*

 *The report below is based on analyses from Employee_Database_Challenge.sql and output tables retirement_titles.csv, unique_titles.csv, retiring_titles.csv, mentorship_eligibility.csv.
-Code for additional visualizations (not required by grading rubric) are in Pewlett_Hackard_Analysis_Graphs.ipynb.*
+Code for additional visualizations (not required by the grading rubric) are in Pewlett_Hackard_Analysis_Graphs.ipynb.*

 ## Overview
 This report summarizes key information about employees who are eligible for retirement at a fictional company called Pewlett-Hackard and provides analyses and insights for Pewlett-Hackard executives preparing for an anticipated wave of retirements.